-Mobile phones are also prone to a risky device configuration.
+Mobile phones are also prone to risky device configuration.
 These devices don’t usually use anti-malware protection because they run with administrator rights.
-Stored data may also be unencrypted, putting information at risk despite having controls, like biometric readers or password requirement.
+Stored data may also be unencrypted, putting information at risk despite having controls, like biometric readers or password requirements.

 Malicious Wi-Fi networks can also cause a series of data breaches.
 Some networks, particularly the public ones, ask users to sign in using a Facebook or a Google account to gain access.
 Doing so allows malicious individuals to see the user’s credentials.